Our agent portal services are temporarily unavailable. Our team is investigating with high priority. Updates: status page arrow-yellow-color

 A company that establishes customer service objectives and strategies can foster better relationships with its customers.

-When setting customer service goals, it’s important to make them SMART: specific, measurable, achievable, relevant, and time-bound.
+When setting client service goals, it’s important to make them SMART: specific, measurable, achievable, relevant, and time-bound.
 This ensures that your goals are clear, trackable, and realistic.

 In both personal life and commercial ventures, having goals maintains the trajectory to success.